Mother to Son

-"Mother to Son" is a 1922 poem written by Langston Hughes.
+"Mother to Son" is a 1922 poem by American writer and activist Langston Hughes.
 The poem follows a mother speaking to her son about her life, which she says "ain't been no crystal stair".
 She first describes the struggles she has faced and then urges him to continue moving forward.
 It was referenced by Martin Luther King Jr. several times in his speeches during the civil rights movement, and has been analyzed by several critics, notably for its style and representation of the mother.

 Background

-Langston Hughes was an American poet.
-Hughes was a prominent figure in the Harlem Renaissance and wrote poetry that focused on the Black experience in America.
-His poem "Mother to Son" was first published in 1922 in The Crisis.
-The poem was again published in 1926 in The Weary Blues.
+Langston Hughes was a prominent figure in the Harlem Renaissance – the African-American cultural revival that spanned the 1920s and 1930s – and he wrote poetry that focused on the Black experience in America.
+His poem "Mother to Son" was first published in 1922 in The Crisis (official magazine of the National Association for the Advancement of Colored People), and in 1926 it was included in his first poetry collection, The Weary Blues.

 Text

 Reception and analysis

 Hughes's poems "Mother to Son", "The Negro Speaks of Rivers", and "Harlem" were described in the Encyclopedia of African-American Writing as "anthems of black America".
 The linguist John Rickford considers Hughes's use of African-American Vernacular English to be representative of "a convention of dialect writing rather than an accurate depiction of African-American speech".